UMDCMS/ControlUI/README.md

 ## Missing/Incomplete features:

-If there are any feature requests, feel free to add a issue on GitHub
+If there are any feature requests, feel free to add an issue on GitHub

 - Interface locking: certain buttons should be disabled when configurations are not met.